astronomer/docs/astro/env-vars-astro.md

 import {siteVariables} from '@site/src/versions';

-On Astro, you can add, edit, update, or delete environment variables in three different ways for your Deployment:
+On Astro, you can add, edit, update, or delete environment variables in the following different ways for your Deployment:

 - Your Deployment's **Variable** tab in the Cloud UI
-- Your Astro project's `Dockerfile` during deploy
+- Your Astro project's `Dockerfile` when deploying code
-- Using Astro CLI
+- With the Astro CLI
     - Your Astro project's `.env` file
     - Using Astro CLI commands `astro deployment variable create` and `astro deployment variable update`

 The method you choose depends on your [specific use case](environment-variables.md#choose-the-strategy-to-manage-environment-variables).

-Use this document to understand how to use these methods to create environment variables on Astro.
+Use this document to create environment variables on Astro.

-## Using the Cloud UI
+## With the Cloud UI

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.